mmukul/DevSecOpsTrainingCourse/Advanced-Training-Course-Curriculum.md

 ## DevSecOps (DevOps + Security) Advanced Online Instructor-Led Training Course

-### About Me
-18 years of total professional experience with IC, Architect, Consultant role and a freelance trainer as well as assist in Interview preparation, consult and Architect on projects in DevOps, DevSecOps, IaC, Application Security and Container / Kubernetes Security.

-### Training Experience
-- Delivered B2B DevSecOps training for freshers/Induction/lateral batches

 ### Program Overview
 - Components in a DevOps Pipeline
 - Shifting to DevSecOps processes and Secure SDLC